 What We Do

-Archway provides a pathway of support to develop positive well-being, reduce isolation and encourage increased social contact both within Archway’s own services and in the wider community.
-Most social contact roles within Archway are performed by volunteers who are trained to support people in Oxfordshire.
+Archway provides a range of services to sustainably create connection and reduce isolation both within our own services and in the wider community in Oxfordshire.
+Most social contact roles within Archway are performed by trained volunteers.

 We recognise that people who are referred to us may be feeling anxious, stressed, lonely and isolated for many different reasons.
 By working together, we support people to make steps towards achieving positive changes to their overall wellbeing.

-People are referred to us by professionals (e.g. Social Services, a GP, another registered charity or care provider) or can refer themselves.
+People can refer themselves or are referred to us by professionals (e.g. Social Services, a GP, another registered charity or care provider) or friends and family.
 For more information on the referral/self-referral process click here.

 Our Telephone Support Service links up a Friend with a Volunteer, who will call them once every two weeks for social contact conversations and support.